rkusa/koa-passport/README.md

 // Body Parser & Query
 app.use(function*(next) {
   this.req.body = yield /* insert your body parser here */
-  this.req.query = this.query // when using OAuth based passport strategies

   yield next
 })